smithc36-tcd/hpc-group/assignment_two/report.md

 ![graph.png](stream/threads.png)

-**How does the measured bandwidth with the copy kernel depend on the number of threads?**
+**2. How does the measured bandwidth with the copy kernel depend on the number of threads?**

 As the number of threads increases, the measured bandwidth gradually increases, but the increase tends to slow down.

-**Prepare another plot comparing the bandwidth measured with copy kernel with static, dynamic, and guided schedules using 128 threads.**
+**3. Prepare another plot comparing the bandwidth measured with copy kernel with static, dynamic, and guided schedules using 128 threads.**

 |                  | 1        | 2        | 3        | 4        | 5       | average       | standard deviation      |
 |------------------|----------|----------|----------|----------|----------|----------|----------|